smeevil/cloudex/README.md

 ```
 ## Documentation

-Documentation can be found at docs/index.html
+Documentation can be found at docs/index.html or [online](http://smeevil.github.io/cloudex)

 ## License